-Therefore, the final cross-channel matching self-supervised contrastive loss function under the three channels is:
+Therefore, the final self-supervised contrastive loss function based on cross-motif matching under the three motifs is:

-To preserve the characteristics of the matching representation under different channels, SSL based on maximum mutual information is performed in each channel.
-Yu et al.\cite{yu2021self} point out in their research that the maximum mutual information model used in in DGI\cite{velickovic2019deep} is established directly between the target node representation and the channel-wise graph representation.
+To preserve the characteristics of the matching representation under different motifs, SSL based on maximum mutual information is performed in each motif.
+According to Yu et al.\cite{yu2021self}, the maximum mutual information model that is used in DGI\cite{velickovic2019deep} is established directly between the target node representation and the motif graph representation.
 This is a relatively coarse-grained strategy, which cannot guarantee that the encoder distills sufficient information from the inputs.
-Especially when facing a large-scale graph, there is more significant difference between the node representation and the entire graph, the maximum mutual information will lose its effect, and even play a negative role.
-Therefore, this paper adopts the HMIN model proposed by Yu et al.\cite{yu2021self} to establish a two-level maximum mutual information model in each channel.
-The first level is the maximum mutual information from the node to its corresponding ego-network, and the second level is from the ego-network to corresponding graph.
+For a large-scale graph, there is a more significant difference between the node representation and the entire graph, and the maximum mutual information will lose its effect and even play a negative role.
+Therefore, this paper adopts the HMIN model, which was proposed by Yu et al. \cite{yu2021self}, to establish a two-level maximum mutual information model in each motif.
+The first level is the maximum mutual information from a node to its corresponding ego-network, and the second level is from the ego-network to the corresponding graph.
 Therefore, we define the self-supervised loss function in a single channel as: \begin{small}